 The American Association of Cereal Chemists (AACC) classifies dietary fiber as “edible parts of plants or analogous carbohydrates”.
 Those plant parts are resistant to resorption and digestion in the human small intestine but are partially or fully decomposed in the colon”.

-In a shorter definition, I consider them as fibrous components of mainly plant-based foods made of complex carbohydrates.
+In a shorter definition, I consider them as fibrous components found in cell wands of all plant-based foods made of complex carbohydrates.
 They do not occur in animal products.
-For the most part, these are linked sugar molecules that the intestine cannot digest or is unable to digest adequately.
+For the most part, these are linked sugar molecules that the small intestine cannot digest or is unable to digest adequately.

 Two types of fiber